-Continental drift: Design inspiration from Africa
+Continental drift: Inspiration from African design

 A digital journey exploring how inspiration from Africa translates into design a little closer to home.

 Design, whether you are looking at interiors, fashion, furniture or food, is all about authenticity at the moment.
 People want to strip back the layers and understand the story behind a product, along with the person and place who designed or made it.
 The consumer wants to understand the process involved in creating something, as well as the inspiration behind it.
 As a result of this, along with the range of current political discourse, it is an exciting time for creatives and designers who are bringing their African influence and inspiration directly into the design spotlight.

 To set the tone of this journey through African design, let’s start with a little background music from Mama Africa herself – I first saw Miriam Makeba sing on stage in Istanbul when she was still living in exile and her songs always bring a smile of bitter sweet nostalgia to me.
 Pata Pata is the name of a dance, and “everyone starts to move as soon as Pata Pata starts to play”…

 Despite the huge geographical area, along with so many cultural differences, Africa as a whole does have a rich and diverse history of highly tactile and visual artisanal design, and as we celebrate our diversity across the globe, we are also starting to see a celebration of this diversity in design.